BA (Hons), BSc (Hons)

 Recently Re-Accredited by General Teaching Council of Scotland with 7 commendations - that include being student-centred and the high quality of our researched informed approaches.

-The School of Education offers a concurrent degree path towards qualification as a teacher.
+The Faculty of Social Sciences offers a concurrent degree path towards qualification as a teacher.
 This means that students study both pedagogy (the theory and practice of teaching) and their subject specialism(s) in tandem, one frequently informing and enriching the other.
 Stirling has offered such a route for over 40 years, and our confidence in this process is reflected in, and validated by, the recommendation of the Donaldson Report into Teacher Education in Scotland that our model of teacher education be adopted by other providers in Scotland.
 The relatively small size of our programme may be considered another strength, as this enables the opportunity to establish close working and pastoral relationships with the students enrolled on our courses over the four years they are with us.

-The School prides itself on its prominent position within Scottish Education and works hard to maintain its cutting edge approach to developing new knowledge within the field, as well as feeding this new knowledge into our teaching courses to enrich our core provision.
+The Faculty prides itself on its prominent position within Scottish Education and works hard to maintain its cutting edge approach to developing new knowledge within the field, as well as feeding this new knowledge into our teaching courses to enrich our core provision.

 Studying for a degree means learning in different ways; managing your own time; conducting research; mastering new computer skills.
 We have the facilities and advice on hand to help you do all this - and do it well.